Safe Delivery Baby Box

 HB 5750, 5953 & 5954 – Rep. Bronna Kahle

 HB 5751 – Rep. Daire Rendon

+The Safe Haven Baby Box Legislation is on the senate floor awaiting final passage.
+The bills were voted out of the Senate Committee on Families, Children and Seniors unanimously on September 25, 2018.
 On May 16, 2018 the full house took up the Safe Haven Baby Box legislation and passed it out with broad bipartisan support and a vote of 97-11.
-The bills are now in the Senate committee on Families, Children and Seniors.
-A hearing will likely take place in the fall.
-A hearing was held on May 2, 2018 and all four bills were voted out of the House Families, Children and Seniors Committee with a 9-1 vote on May 10th.
-HB 5750 and 5751 were introduced on March 22, 2018 by Representatives Bronna Kahle and Daire Rendon respectively and were referred to the House Committee on Families, Children and Seniors.
-HB 5953 and 5954 are compendium bills that were introduced on May 9, 2018 by Representative Bronna Kahle.
+A hearing was held in the House Committee on Families, Children and Seniors on May 2, 2018, and all four bills were voted out of committee with a 9-1 vote on May 10th.
+H.B.
+5750 and 5751 were introduced on March 22, 2018 by Representatives Bronna Kahle and Daire Rendon respectively and were referred to the House Committee on Families, Children and Seniors.
+H.B.
+5953 and 5954 are compendium bills that were introduced on May 9, 2018 by Representative Bronna Kahle.

 HB 5750, 5751, 5953 and 5954 modify the existing Save Delivery of Newborns Act by allowing for specialized baby boxes for the purpose of safely surrendering a newborn.
 In addition, the bills will increase the current age of surrender of the infant from 72 hours old 30 days old.
 The baby boxes will be climate controlled, will lock upon closing, and will trigger an alarm for a rescue worker to retrieve the newborn.